CHUCKWALLA CARE SHEET

 ACTIVITY: Chuckwallas are diurnal meaning they are active during the day.
 Your Chuckwalla will bask, eat, and rest in different places in their enclosure while the sun is up.
 At dusk, your Chuckwalla will find a comfortable place to sleep and then go to bed.

 ENCLOSURE: Chuckwalla’s are native to rocky/sandy deserts meaning they require a similar substrate in captivity.
 A 50/50 mixture of sand and clay make a perfect substrate.
 Play sand is ideal, below are the instructions to clean play sand.
-The substrate can be 1-2 inches (2-5cm) deep.
+The deeper the substrate the better as digging is great enrichment.
+I have experimented with using a mixture of sand and coconut fiber substrate to cut down on the weight of the enclosure and it has worked well.
 Large phyllite and slate rocks can be placed about the substrate.
 A large basking with multiple levels is extremely important.
 The heat source should be placed directly above the highest area in the enclosure.
 A large driftwood piece may be used.
 I personally recommend seagrass hammocks and loungers to customize your enclosure.
 As seen below, I use multiple loungers to create different levels to bask at.
 The hammock is placed by the heat emitter where my chuckwalla sleeps at night.

-The food dish, and water bowl if needed, should be placed on the farthest spot from the basking spot to prevent the food from drying out and increasing humidity.
+The food dish and water bowl should be placed on the farthest spot from the basking spot to prevent the food from drying out and increasing humidity.
 I highly suggest placing the food dish on a slate tile to prevent sand from falling in and creating a flat surface for your Chuckwalla to eat on.
-Chuckwalla’s typically receive all their water from the food they eat so a water dish is not “needed”.
-However, you must ensure they are hydrated.
+Chuckwalla’s typically receive their water intake from fresh greens in the wild but a water bowl ensures proper hydration at all times.

 How to Sterilize Play Sand: Begin by placing the sand needed in a large bucket/bowl.
 Pour boiling water carefully into the container and stir until the sand is submerged.
 Allow to sit for around 5 minutes and then drain the sand.
 Repeat this process if the sand is still dirty after draining.
 Place sand on a baking sheet and dab with paper towels.
 Give sand time to thoroughly dry out.
 Bake sand in the oven at 180 degrees F (82 C) for 30 minutes and then your sand is sterilized.
 Be sure to allow plenty of time for the sand to cool and break down any clumps.